fcooly/Overguachi/README.md

 There are two important extra functions which are used to retrieve the stats:
 - **check_user** simply loops over the possible platform and region options to check if the user exists in some of them.
-- **get_user_stats** loops over all the heroes for all the players in the player list and retrieves the stats by using API calls.
+- **get_user_stats** loops over all the heroes for a given player and retrieves the stats by using API calls.

-The data is later stores in a dictionary in JSON structure, which is dumped to a cache file in the disk using pickle.
+The data is later stored in a dictionary in JSON structure, which is dumped to a cache file in the disk using pickle.

 ### Comments